 Help us meet our Fundraising goal

-We've raised the amount we need for the land purchase, but still need your support to raise the amount we need for the site planning and land entitlement process.
+We've raised the amount we need for the land purchase, but still need your support for the site planning, land entitlement, and infrastructure process.
 Visit our support page to see all the ways to raise funds for this project.
-From gifts for perks, pledges, naming rights, advertising, book fundraisers, to volunteering, and more.
+From gifts for perks, pledges, naming rights, advertising, book fundraisers, to volunteering, investing, and partnerships.
 There are a lot of different ways to contribute.

 CHECK OUT THE OUTSTANDING FEATURES OF PROSPECTOR VILLAGE.

 great ways to support affordable housing.

 “If we want a California for All, we have to build housing for all.”

 Gavin Newsom, CA Governor

 “We need 300 units of low, or very low, income housing."